 These contacts receive training and have access to toolkits with supporting documents and presentations to help navigate the online system and provide best practices to follow-up on tips.
 The toolkits include posters and marketing materials for Schools to display and promote.

 How will the process work?
 When a tip comes in, it will be analyzed and forwarded by a Tip Line technician to the school contacts – in most every case.
 A prompt is sent by e-mail notification requesting a review to the school contact.
-The school contact would review the dashboard and respond appropriately.
+The school contact reviews the dashboard and responds appropriately.
 Tips with immediate actions may result in contact through a phone call directly from a technician.
-A Tip Line technician may send information directly to other local officials, including law enforcement, Community Mental Health, or the Department of Human Services (child welfare) depending on the nature of the information.
-Those officials will be encouraged to contact the Schools directly.
+A Tip Line technician may also call local law enforcement.

 Does this change the way Schools handle safety or follow-up on safety related incidents?
 Not at all.
 In fact, this is just another way the information may come to the attention of your school and it supports your current practices.
-We encourage you to develop relationships with your local law enforcement, Community Mental Health or others such as State child welfare officials to support the safety efforts at your school.
+We encourage you to develop relationships with your local law enforcement, School Responder roles and responsibilities for SafeOregon.

 School Responder roles and responsibilities for SafeOregon